 Dr. Steven High

-Professor , History
+Full Professor , History

 Founding Member, Centre for Oral History and Digital Storytelling

-He has published extensively on deindustrialization and on the post-industrial transformation of North American cities.
-His first book, Industrial Sunset: the Making of North America’s Rust Belt (UTP, 2003), won awards from the American Historical Association, the Canadian Sociology and Anthropology Association, and the Federation of the Humanities and Social Sciences.
-This was followed by Corporate Wasteland: The Landscape and Memory of Deindustrialization (Cornell / BTL, 2007), co-authored with photographer David Lewis, and The Deindustrialized World: Confronting Ruination in Post-Industrial Places (UBC, 2017), co-edited with Lachlan MacKinnon (Saint Mary's U) and Andrew Perchard (U of Sterling).
-He also has a forthcoming monograph, entitled One Job Town: Work, Belonging and Betrayal in Northern Ontario as well as chapters in the Routledge Handbook in Public History, with Piyusha Chatterjee in Telling Environmental Histories, and a forthcoming article with Lachlan Mackinnon in the Routledge Handbook on the Americas.
-He is currently co-editing a special issue of the US journal Labor, with Stefan Berger (University of Bochum, Germany) and is part of a SSHRC partnership project focused on employment mobility, led by Barbara Neis at Memorial University.
+He has published extensively on deindustrialization and the postindustrial transformation of North American cities.
+His first book, Industrial Sunset: the Making of North America’s Rust Belt (2003), won awards from the American Historical Association, the Canadian Sociology and Anthropology Association, and the Federation of the Humanities and Social Sciences.
+This was followed by Corporate Wasteland: The Landscape and Memory of Deindustrialization (2007), co-authored with photographer David Lewis; The Deindustrialized World: Confronting Ruination in Post-Industrial Places (2017), co-edited with Lachlan MacKinnon (Cape Breton University) and Andrew Perchard; and, One Job Town: Work, Belonging and Betrayal in Northern Ontario (2019), which won the Clio Prize for the best book in Ontario History from the CHA and the Fred Landon Prize from the Ontario Historical Society.
+His most recent monograph, Deindustrializing Montreal: Entangled Histories of Race, Residence and Class was published in 2022.
+He is currently co-editing several special issues and edited volumes.
+He is currently leading a seven-year SSHRC Partnership project on "Deindustrialization & the Politics of Our Time" (DePOT - deindustrialization.org).

 B.A.
 University of Ottawa, M.A.
 Lakehead University (Thunder Bay), Ph.D.
 University of Ottawa

 Graduate and Postdoctoral Supervision